 Many students have highly developed creative problem-solving abilities but do not have the opportunity to apply them in the classroom.
-Participation in Odyssey of the Mind removes the apprehension and self-consciousness that may inhibit students from becoming more involved in the classroom.
+Participation in Odyssey of the Mind removes the apprehension and self-consciousness that may inhibit students from becoming more involved in their education.
 Students who are not high achievers often discover, through solving Odyssey of the Mind problems, that the knowledge attained in school can be applied to many real-life situations, and they become more involved in the classroom as a result.
+In other words, they take the knowledge that is in the Box and take it "Beyond the Box[®]"!

 It's a good idea to involve students with different skills and abilities, so the team has a wide talent base to draw upon.
 This helps to build teamwork, because the members will learn to recognize and appreciate the abilities of others.